 Stimulate your historical imagination by gaining a BA History degree by distance learning

-Designed to incite, energise and stimulate your historical imagination, the BA History provides a structured route into the past in all its guises.
+Designed to excite and stimulate your imagination, the BA History provides a structured route into the past in all its guises.
 The diverse subject matter ranges from an introduction to ancient philosophy to civil rights in 1960s America, and from ethnicity, identity and citizenship in modern British life to the interpretation and writing of history.

 This programme will enable you to:

-- expand your knowledge and understanding about the past, and reflect on the diversity of past human experience
+- expand your knowledge and understanding of the past, and reflect on the diversity of past human experience

 - gain a critical insight into the range of interpretations, theories and approaches that historians have adopted and tested over time